Table of Contents

 Results

-As an example, the user below is running OpenWrt 23.05 on a WRT32X router.
-The internet connection is a DOCSIS cable modem with 500/35 Mbit service.
-Note this ISP includes over-provisioning.
-SQM Cake was selected with 90% dl/ul limits on baseline speedtest values.
+As an example, the user below is running OpenWrt on a WRT32X router.
+The internet connection is a DOCSIS cable modem with 500/35 Mbit service and this ISP includes over-provisioning.
+SQM cake was selected with 90% dl/ul limits on baseline speedtest values.
+Packet Steering (all CPUs) is also enabled.
 Latency increase under load dropped to zero, lower ping with no packet loss is observed during VoIP and online gaming during heavy internet usage.
 The user's speedtest results with SQM and summary of tests below:

 Speedtest Results